Cinema of the United States: Contemporary cinema

+Martin Scorsese has warned that cinema as an art form is "being systematically devalued, sidelined, demeaned, and reduced" to "content" and called blockbusters' overemphasis on box-office returns "repulsive".
+Quentin Tarantino has opined that the current era of cinema is one of the worst in Hollywood history.
+During a masterclass at the 2023 Sarajevo Film Festival, Charlie Kaufman criticized mainstream blockbusters, stating that "[a]t this point, the only thing that makes money is garbage" and encouraged industry professionals to "make movies outside of the studio system as much as possible".
+James Gray noted in an interview with Deadline, "When you make movies that only make a ton of money and only one kind of movie, you begin to get a large segment of the population out of the habit of going to the movies", which causes viewership to decrease, though clarified that he has "no problem with a comic book movie".
+As a solution to the lack of "investment in the broad-based engagement with the product", he suggests that studios "be willing to lose money for a couple of years on art film divisions, and in the end they will be happier."

 Hollywood and politics

-In the 1930s, the Democrats and the Republicans saw money in Hollywood.
-President Franklin Roosevelt saw a huge partnership with Hollywood.
-He used the first real potential of Hollywood's stars in a national campaign.
-Melvyn Douglas toured Washington in 1939 and met the key New Dealers.
+In the 1930s and 1940s, the Democrats and the Republicans alike saw political opportunities in Hollywood and President Franklin Roosevelt was an early adopter, capitalizing on Hollywood's stars in a national campaign.
+Melvyn Douglas and his wife Helen toured Washington, D.C., in 1939 and met the key New Dealers.

 Political endorsements

-Endorsements letters from leading actors were signed, radio appearances and printed advertising were made.
+Endorsement letters from leading actors were signed, and radio appearances and printed advertising were made.
 Movie stars were used to draw a large audience into the political view of the party.
 By the 1960s, John F. Kennedy was a new, young face for Washington, and his strong friendship with Frank Sinatra exemplified this new era of glamour.
-The last moguls of Hollywood were gone and younger, newer executives and producers began pushing more liberal ideas.
+The last moguls of Hollywood were gone, and younger, newer executives and producers began pushing more liberal ideas.

-Celebrities and money attracted politicians into the high-class, glittering Hollywood lifestyle.
+Celebrities and money attracted politicians to the high-class, glittering Hollywood lifestyle.
 As Ron Brownstein wrote in his book The Power and the Glitter, television in the 1970s and 1980s was an enormously important new media in politics and Hollywood helped in that media with actors making speeches on their political beliefs, like Jane Fonda against the Vietnam War.
-Despite most celebrities and producers being left-leaning and tending to support the Democratic Party, this era produced some Republican actors and producers.
+Despite most celebrities and producers being left-leaning and tending to support the Democratic Party, this era produced some Republican actors and producers such as Clint Eastwood and Jerry Bruckheimer.
+Support groups such as the Friends of Abe were set up to support conservative causes in Hollywood, which is perceived as biased against conservatives.
 Former actor Ronald Reagan became governor of California and subsequently became the 40th president of the United States.
 It continued with Arnold Schwarzenegger as California's governor in 2003.